gerdreiss/Coursera-Functional-Programming-Principles-Scala/README.md

-# Functional Programming Principles Scala
+# Functional Programming Principles in Scala (Martin Odersky, Coursera)
+## Assignments
 Assignments for the Coursera Course "Functional Programming Principles in Scala"